Cindy Beale: 2023–present

 Cindy supports George when he realises that his adoptive father Eddie Knight (Christopher Fairbank) had murdered his biological father Henry Kofi Asare, who was a student from Ghana, in a racist attack.
 Cindy finds out from Phil that George is participating in unlicensed boxing and they both stop George from fighting after he is severely beaten.
 George and Cindy later kiss but they hide this from their partners.
 George collapses at Gloria’s memorial and he is rushed to hospital where it is revealed that George is suffering from chronic traumatic encephalopathy.
-George promises never to fight again but Cindy sees George talking with a fighting promoter and she threatens to reveal their kiss if George doesn’t stop fighting, and they are heard by Elaine.
+George promises never to fight again, but Cindy sees George talking with a fighting promoter and she threatens to reveal their kiss if George doesn’t stop fighting, and they are heard by Elaine.
 Jealous of Cindy's closeness to George, Elaine tells Ian about the kiss, but he forgives Cindy.
-After George rejects her advances, Cindy sleeps with his son Junior Knight (Micah Balfour).
-Cindy believes that Ian is cheating on her when he begins taking regular trips away, and she follows him to the Cotswolds where she discovers that he is meeting his ex-wife Jane Beale (Laurie Brett).
-Cindy is furious and resents Jane for covering up Lucy's death and dumping her body in Walford Common.
+After George rejects her advances, Cindy sleeps with his son, Junior Knight (Micah Balfour).
+Cindy believes that Ian is cheating on her when he begins taking regular trips away, and she follows him to the Cotswolds, where she discovers that he is meeting his ex-wife Jane Beale (Laurie Brett).
+Cindy is furious and resents Jane for covering up Lucy's death and dumping her body in Walford Common to protect Bobby.
 Ian later reveals his intentions to leave Cindy but they decide to have a fresh start and try again.
 However, Cindy begins an affair with Junior.
 She is soon reunited with her ex-lover David, who attempts to seduce her, but she rebuffs his advances.
 He later walks in on Cindy and Junior kissing.
-David confronts Cindy and she confesses that she doesn't love Ian or Junior but is in fact still in love with George.
+David confronts Cindy and she confesses that she does not love Ian or Junior but is in fact still in love with George.
 After initially hesitating, David decides to keep Cindy's secret.
-Cindy decides to end the affair, but cannot resist Junior's temptations and they resume sleeping together.
+Cindy decides to end the affair, but cannot resist Junior's temptations, and they resume sleeping together.